 After 6 months of fieldwork from April to November 2006, I sat down to write my Master’s Thesis on the social dynamics of the Ubuntu Linux developers’ on-line community.
 I turned in the thesis on the 23rd of June 2007, and defended it successfully on Monday the 27th of August 2007.
 After some tweaking and polishing, the thesis now available for a wider audience.

-You can choose between downloading the thesis in A4 (3 MB PDF) with generous line spacing (a requirement of the university) or in A5 (1.5 MB PDF) in a more compact format.
+Download the thesis in A4-format (3 MB PDF) with generous line spacing (a requirement of the university) or in A5-format (1.5 MB PDF) in a more compact format.
 Or, you can scroll down to read the abstract.